Why horns ?

 Part 2.

-4. We are the only horn loudspeaker manufacturer in the world to rely on an uncompromising concentric arrangement of the horns.
-This is the only way to ensure that every sound reaches the listener unsplitted.
-Music on a single sound axis.
+We are proud to be the only horn loudspeaker manufacturer in the world to implement a truly concentric arrangement of the horns.
+This design ensures that every sound reaches the listener perfectly aligned on a single axis, providing an unmatched coherence and purity of sound.
+Music becomes a seamless, immersive experience.

 Wir benötigen Ihre Zustimmung zum Laden der Übersetzungen